DotCamp/ultimate-blocks-legacy/readme.txt

 = 3.0.7 =

-* FIX: An issue affecting counter block for WordPress5.9.3
+* FIX: An issue affecting counter block for WordPress5.9.3.
 * FIX: Advanced block duplicate instance not working properly.
+* NEW: Orientation option for social share block.

 = 3.0.6 =